Designomics: from the Latin designare “mark out, devise,” and Greek nomos “managing.”

 Scientists at times send these artefacts to a museum as they present evidence that intelligent humans intentionally fashioned the stone for use as a tool!

 But how would you rate the comparison of this construction to the design of the human tooth?
-Would you conclude that the crudely designed flint was the product of intentional and purposeful design, but that the human tooth is merely a product of trillions of contiguous serendipitous events?
+Would you conclude that the crudely designed flint was the product of intentional and purposeful design, and that, by contrast, the human tooth is merely a product of trillions of contiguous undirected serendipitous events?

 This image is an artist's representation of the interior of a human cell.

-This contains all the information to build a complete human being.
+The cell contains every item of information required to build a complete human.

-These are said to number around 60 trillion in the average human (but, incidentally, if you were to open out a single strand of one DNA molecule from the centre of the cell, it would measure almost 2 meters long)!
+Did you know that if you were to unravel a single strand of DNA from the centre of a cell, it would stretch to nearly 2 meters in length?

-Evolutionists believe the living cell was not the product of intentional design, but arose from a series of immensely long (and lucky) contiguous serendipitous events.
+Evolutionists believe the living cell was not the product of intentional precise order and arrangement, but that it developed by means of an undirected selection process from a series of immensely long (and fortuitous) contiguous serendipitous events.

-When you compare the expertise, preparation, design work, and sheer ingenuity that went into the development of the "Arecibo image" on the one hand, with the finished product of the human cell as illustrated above... what is your opinion?
+When you compare the expertise, preparation, design work, and ingenuity that went into the development of the impressive "Arecibo image" on the one hand, with the finished product of the complex cell as illustrated above . . . what is your opinion?

-Is this not also evidence for intentional order and arrangement?
+Would you not say this is also evidence for intentional order and arrangement?

 Of these three items, which would you say was the odd one out?

-How many of these items portrayed here seems to you to bear evidence of having been designed, and clearly fits the category of "intentional precise order and arrangement"?
+How many of these items portrayed here clearly fits the category of "intentional precise order and arrangement"?

-But this item (the cell) is unique to evolutionists, not because of its impressive design features and complexity, but because, in their opinion, it is said to be the only item here that was not the product of intentional design!
+But the cell is unique to evolutionists, not because of its impressive design features, functionality, and complexity, but because, in their opinion, it is the only item here that was not the product of intentional precise order and arrangement!

 We need your consent to load the translations